4ft Fingers: History

 The band's second album, From Hero To Zero, was released in September 2002.
 This was then followed by another tour which included 40 gigs in the UK lasting until December that year.

 In 2003 the band set out on a number of tours, including one in Europe, some dates included playing with Dead Kennedys and The Damned.
 The band was later invited on another European tour, this time with Voodoo Glow Skulls and Skindred starting in November and lasting for a total of six weeks.

 In 2004 4 ft Fingers' third album was recorded.
 A Cause For Concern was released in the UK during April to coincide with the band's UK and European headline tour during April and May.
 The album was later released in the USA on Go-Kart Records which led up to the band's first US tour in the Summer.

 At the end of 2004, Dougie departed from 4 ft Fingers.
 He was replaced by Russ Carlin.
 However, two years later Dougie rejoined along with new guitarist Jon Priestley (who replaced former band member Tom Saunders).
 The band then began writing new material, and on 18 June 2008, released their fourth full-length album, New Beginnings of Old Stories.
 Preceding this was a big promotional campaign which started on 22 February and lasted until 31 May, with the band playing a total of 34 gigs throughout the UK.

-In October 2012, 4ft Fingers went back on the road for seven UK shows as a "Last Man Standing Tour" with UK Subs drummer Jamie Oliver jumping in after Dave had decided to pursue other ventures.
+In October 2012, 4ft Fingers went back on the road for seven UK shows as a "Last Man Standing Tour" with U.K. Subs drummer Jamie Oliver jumping in after Dave had decided to pursue other ventures.